-- Step 4: Be prepared for Hearing (if applicable). - The court may deny your request without a hearing if it finds based on the face of your petition that you are not eligible to have your record sealed. - If hearing is set be prepared to answer questions regarding your request to have your case sealed. - The court will consider the harm to your privacy and any unwarranted adverse consequences to you versus the public's interest in retaining access to the records. - As of November 2024, courts must allow defendants, named victims, any witnesses, and the prosecution to appear in person or remotely.
-A request for remote participation must be raised at least 48 hours before the hearing, as courts have discretion to prohibit a "requested change in participation." - Before the hearing, the District Attorney and/or law enforcement may file an objection to your request.
-If no objections are filed, the court shall vacate the hearing and grant your request.
+- Step 4: Be prepared for Hearing (if applicable). - The court may deny your request without a hearing if it finds based on the face of your petition that you are not eligible to have your record sealed. - If hearing is set, it will be set at least 35 days out and the court will notify the DA, the arresting agency, and any other person or agency listed in the petition. - If no objections are filed at least 7 days prior to the hearing date, the court shall vacate the hearing and grant your request.